MicrosoftDocs/azure-devops-docs/docs/organizations/security/set-git-tfvc-repository-permissions.md

 ## Prerequisites

-* You must have a team project.
-If you don't have a team project yet, create one in [Azure DevOps](../../user-guide/sign-up-invite-teammates.md) or set one up in an [on-premises TFS](../projects/create-project.md).
+* You must have a project.
+If you don't have a project yet, create one in [Azure DevOps](../../user-guide/sign-up-invite-teammates.md) or set one up in an [on-premises TFS](../projects/create-project.md).
 * You must be a member of the [Project Administrators Group](set-project-collection-level-permissions.md) or have your **Manage permissions** set to **Allow** for Git repositories or the TFVC repository.

 <a id="git-repository">  </a>

 ## Set Git repository permissions

-You can set the permissions for all Git repositories for a team project, or for a single repository.
+You can set the permissions for all Git repositories for a project, or for a single repository.

 [!INCLUDE [temp](../../_shared/new-navigation.md)]